davidvdev/plant-app-backend/routes.md

 ```
 Returns JSON with all of the user's plants in the database.

-### DUE TODAY
+### WATERING DUE
 ```
-/myplants/duetoday/:date
+/myplants/wateringdue/:date
 ```
 Returns an array with all plants that are due to be water on the date passed as a param.
-The date format must follow `Aug-23-2021` style formatting.
+The date format must follow `aug-23-2021` style formatting.

-*This may be altered down the line to work with a string on numbers instead.*
+Behind the scenes this works by adding the `waterFrequency` number in each myplant object to the date passed as a param.

 ### SHOW
 ```